Bridging Models to Defend: A Population-Based Strategy for Robust Adversarial Defense: Two-Phase Robust Mode Connectivity

 We call \eqref{eq: mc_adv} the Robust Mode Connectivity (RMC), which serves as the first defense phase for robust path search.
 We remark that RMC itself is a defense method as we can select the model with the highest DLR in the path.
 One can see that a group of models (all points in the path) are generated from two initial models.
 Therefore RMC is a population-based optimization.
-The next step is to find out how to solve the RMC \eqref{eq: mc_adv}.